 Even without the sweeteners, the caffeine-milk combo cranks up your blood sugar, stalling fat loss and triggering hunger and cravings.
 Skip the sugary designer coffee drinks and opt for black coffee or green tea (iced or hot) instead.

 2. “Healthy” cereals with skim milk

-I’m not talking the sugar-sweetened kiddie cereals, but rather those whole grain “healthy” cereals you buy at your health food store.
+I’m not talking about the sugar-sweetened kiddie cereals, but rather those whole grain “healthy” cereals you buy at your health food store.
 Your body converts these into sugar, which raises your insulin levels, stores fat, and sets you up for a mid-morning bagel-cart crash.
 Dump the processed crap and start your morning with protein.